nolan-h-hamilton/Consenrich/docs/source/examples.rst

     # <...>

 The budgeted/total-variation-regularized optimization procedure performed by ROCCO to select consensus peak regions prevents excessive multiple comparisons downstream and enforces biological plausibility.
 Other peak calling methods---including the :ref:`matching` algorithm packaged with Consenrich---that accept bedGraph or bigWig input (e.g., `MACS' bdgpeakcall <https://macs3-project.github.io/MACS/docs/bdgpeakcall.html>`_) may also prove viable, but only Consenrich+ROCCO has been extensively benchmarked for differential accessibility analyses to date.

+In general, for workflows of the form ``Consenrich Signal Track --> Peak Caller --> Sample-by-CalledPeaks Count Matrix --> Differential Analysis between Conditions``, it is recommended to use *all samples from all experimental conditions* as input to Consenrich for better control of downstream false discovery rates.
+See, for example, `Lun and Smyth, 2014`.

 Matching Algorithm: Command-line Usage